 2025-26

-The Innovative Business Idea and Entrepreneurship Competition was organized to encourage creativity, problem-solving, and entrepreneurial thinking among participants.
+The Innovative Business Idea and Entrepreneurship Competition was organized by Department of Commerce on 25th September 2025 to encourage creativity, problem-solving, and entrepreneurial thinking among participants.
 The objectives of the competition were to provide a platform for young innovators to showcase their business ideas, develop entrepreneurial skills, and gain exposure to real-world business challenges.To promote innovation and entrepreneurship among students/participants.
 To identify feasible and scalable business ideas.
 To provide mentoring and guidance from industry experts.
 To foster a spirit of teamwork, leadership, and problem-solving.

 The competition was conducted in the following phases: